 Today is National Apple Pie Day in America.
 Of course, I'm baking an apple pie!
-For some time now, I've been collecting pie pans made from a variety of materials: glass, metal, ceramic, aluminum...
-For today's holiday, I'm trying out my new, pink pie pan for the first time.
+For some time now, I've been collecting pie pans made of all sorts of materials: glass, metal, ceramic, aluminum...
+For today's holiday, I'm trying out my new pink pie pan for the first time.

 - 3 cups flour